So Long! (AKB48 song): Music video

 The music video for the song "So Long!" is directed by Nobuhiko Obayashi and produced by Yasushi Akimoto.
 With a duration of 64 minutes, it is AKB48's longest music video to date.
 Shot on location at Chuetsu High School in Niigata Prefecture, this music video revolves around the students at the school.

 Mayu Watanabe plays the role of Yume (lit: Dreams), a girl that dreams of becoming an actress.
 This is Watanabe's first "center" role in an AKB48 music video.
 SKE48 member Jurina Matsui plays the role of Mirai (lit: Future), a student who transferred to the school from Minamisoma, Fukushima Prefecture after the 2011 Tōhoku earthquake and tsunami.
-Other supporting cast includes members Haruka Shimazaki, Yuko Oshima, Minami Takahashi, Tomomi Itano and Yuki Kashiwagi.
+Other supporting cast includes members Haruka Shimazaki (Ayu), Yuko Oshima (Shiori) (lit: Bookmark), Minami Takahashi (Sora) (lit: Sky), Tomomi Itano (Akari) and Yuki Kashiwagi (Kii).

 All the students at the school lend their support to Mirai because all of them have had experienced the 2004 Chūetsu earthquake and understand her predicament.
 Over time, Mirai starts to make friends with the other students in the school and become emotionally stronger.
 Singer Mickey Curtis makes a special guest appearance in this video.